Logi6000/Py-Tic-Tac-Toe/README.md

 # Py-Tic-Tac-Toe
-A Tic Tac Toe game written in python pygame.
+Its simple, Tic Tac Toe but written in pygame.
+I know very original.